 FUNDING AREAS: Jewish causes, community and civic organizations, education, health, human services

 IP TAKE: The foundation keeps a low-profile and does not appear to accept unsolicited proposals.
-Networking is key for getting on this funder's radar.
-The family is especially interested in Jewish causes, so nonprofits working in this area might have a leg up.
+The family is especially interested in Jewish causes, so nonprofits working in this area might have an advantage.

-PROFILE: In 1979, Abel Friedman founded Chicago Sweetners, now Batory Foods, a food and beverage distrubutor.
-Friedman and his wife Judy engage in philanthropy via their Abel and Judy Friedman Charitable Foundation, a low-profile vehicle with a minimal web presence.
+PROFILE: In 1979, Abel Friedman founded Chicago Sweeteners, now Batory Foods, a food and beverage distributor.
+Friedman and his wife Judy engage in philanthropy via the Abel and Judy Friedman Charitable Foundation.
+This is a low-profile vehicle with a minimal web presence.
 The couple's giving through their foundation prioritizes Chicagoland, with a particular interest in community organizations, education, and health and human services.
 A number of these organizations are within the Jewish community.

 The Friedmans are strongly involved with the Moishe House Chicago, which " builds a diverse, progressive, and inclusive community in an egalitarian Jewish context that is committed to working towards a more just society."
 Other community organizations that the couple has supported include The Jewish Women's Foundation of Metropolitan Chicago, Illinois Holocaust Museum, and Jewish United Fund of Metropolitan Chicago.